marrbjorn/documentation/F-Secure Cyber Security Base MOOC.fi -Second Project/README.md

 Firstly I tried to search about this lines.

-As result I get view that a lot of people get time to time this troublepoint.
+As result I got view that a lot of people get time to time this troublepoint.

-And practically each situation with not visible fix (there potentially some workarounds for them).
+And practically each situation with not visible fix (potentially some different workarounds for them).

-I start to think that maybe my situation about something else (because some points differently to the situations).
+I start to think that maybe my situation is about something else (because some points with differences).

-Also worst points of situation:
+Also worst point of situation:

-    that usually about troublepoints with Packer/Vagrant (?) - there tries to say that trouble with Windows. but most of users noted that situation and troublepoints do not related with Windows at all.
+    usually about troublepoints with Packer/Vagrant (?) - there tries to say that trouble with Windows. but most of users noted that situation and troublepoints are not related with Windows at all.
-    At least for common view of this.
+    At least, for common view of this.

-So - I decided to check if just "restart" for my main system will be enough.
+I decided to check if just "restart" for my main system will be enough.

-I just thought - what if my a lot of tries to do "packer build" get the stuck for VirtualBox or other things.
+Because thought - what if my a lot of tries to do "packer build" triggered stuck for VirtualBox or other things.

 I did the restart.
-I re-run packer build and it normally completed.
+I re-run packer build and it normally completed!

-Also I normally add "box" to vagrant.
+Also, I normally added "box" to vagrant.

 Next step is "vagrant up"..

-With some of check-steps vagrant up normally started, but stable-stuck with trouble result about next point.
+With some of check-steps vagrant up is normally started but stable-stuck with trouble result about next point.

     http://sourceforge.mirrorservice.org/w/wa/wampserver/WampServer 2/WampServer 2.2/wampserver2.2d-x64.exe

-In somewhat reason this URL will return "Page not found" (this URL under the scripts).
+In somewhat reason this URL will return "Page not found" (this URL from scripts).

-As result "vagrant up" do not able complete process normally.
-Wampserver not installed.
+As result, "vagrant up" do not able complete process normally.
+Wampserver is not installed.

-Will try next points.

-So - I not sure - why this URL troublepoint with my experience.
+So - I am not sure - why this URL is troublepoint with my experience.

-Looks like that it stable give the "Page Not Found" with some of my tries (and checks).
+Looks like that it is stable "Page Not Found".

-So it should be known - but I not found something about it (briefly).
+So, it should be known trouble - but I did not find something about it (briefly).

-Decided just did the changes for the "metasploitable3\scripts\installs" about install_wamp.bat
+Thus, I decided just create changes for "metasploitable3\scripts\installs" about install_wamp.bat

     Re-change this trouble-URL:
     -> http://sourceforge.mirrorservice.org/w/wa/wampserver/WampServer 2/WampServer 2.2/wampserver2.2d-x64.exe
-    to the next URL:
+    to next URL:
     -> https://downloads.sourceforge.net/project/wampserver/WampServer 2/WampServer 2.2/wampserver2.2d-x64.exe
     under the related string-line of .bat-file

-Re-check with fresh "vagrant up" and all normally downloaded/installed (at least - this step already not a stuck-point);
+Re-check with fresh "vagrant up" and all downloaded/installed (at least - this step is already not a stuck-point);

----> Probably process is completed and looks like that I have to try launch VirtualBox.
+&#8688; Probably process is completed and looks like that I have to try launch VirtualBox.

-But with my first experience there was maybe known trouble about VirtualBOx VMs;
+But with my first experience was maybe known trouble about VirtualBOx VMs stuck;

 I can to think about some of tries - most likely most of them can be helpful.

-With my experience there was enough just restart my main system.
+But with my experience was enough just restart my main system.

-After this - I normally launch VirtualBox VM.
+After this - I launched configured VirtualBox VM.

-Some configure-steps for system and I tried to download Snort with their rules.
+Some further configure-steps for system and I tried to download Snort with their rules.

-And get total stuck about this step (but mainly with downloading rules).
+And got total stuck about this step (but mainly with downloading rules).
 It was not available.

 With next day - I randomly met notification that probably during certain time there was troubles with Amazon S3.

 Most likely (and looks like) this trouble was about time when I tried get Snort-rules.

-And snort-rules certainly about s3.amazon-URLs, which was not available.
+And snort-rules are certainly about s3.amazon-URLs, which was not available.

-I tried download rules today -> all OK, good and normal.
-So most likely it was related with this "trouble".
+I tried download rules today and all OK, good and normal.
+So, most likely it was related with this "trouble".

     This situation (with amazon-s3) under articles marked as critical and large trouble.
     But with my experience - I totally do not feel it.